l7mp/learning-go/99-labs/05-resilience/README.md

 > **Warning**
 >
-> In order to be able to retry a failing API call, the API has to be **idempotent**.
+> In order to be able to retry a failing API call, the API has to be **retriable** in the first place.
+Most APIs (especially legacy ones) do not possess this property.
+Do not blindly retry an API operation unless you are absolutely sure it is safe, otherwise you may cause more trouble than if you immediately failed the operation in the first place!

+One property that allows safe retriability is *idempotence*; an idempotent call can be repeated as many times as we want and the resultant state would not differ.
 This makes sure that even if the caller mistakenly assumes that a call failed (e.g., by failing to get an acknowledgment) and inadvertently reapplies the same operation more than once, the resultant downstream state will not change.
-Only idempotent APIs provide this property: an idempotent operation can be performed repeatedly as many times as we want, and we still get the same result.
+For instance, ~put~ is idempotent, while `db.setBalance` is not: applying it, say, twice, will increase/decrease the user's balance by twice the requested amount.
+Yet, we can still retry a failed `db.setBalance` call, provided that we immediately stop the retry loop as we receive a positive response (i.e., 200 HTTP status).

+> **Note**
 >
-> We have deliberately designed our get-put API to be idempotent, but most APIs (especially legacy APIs) do not possess this property.
-Do not blindly retry an API operation unless you are absolutely sure it is idempotent, otherwise you may cause more trouble than if you immediately failed the operation in the first place!
+> Retriability is a much more complex question than what we can cover here.

 In order to simplify the implementation of the retry policy, we have packaged a small library called `resilient` next to `splitdim` (see `99-labs/code/resilient`).
 The API exposed by this library is as follows:
 ```go